 One big drawback to this glove is the size.
 It’s large and cumbersome, which makes it quite intimidating for many cats.
 Plus, left-handed people are out of luck with this glove since it’s designed just for righties.
 Overall, it’s more of a disappointment than anything, which is why this grooming glove rounds out the very bottom of our list.

 One way to choose a grooming brush is to read our reviews and take our recommendations to heart.
 But if you want to know even more about grooming brushes so you can make a more informed decision, then this short buyer’s guide was written for you.
-It contains the information you need to narrow down the choices and understand exactly what you’re looking for in a grooming brush for cats.
+It contains the information you need to narrow down the choices and understand exactly what you’re looking for in the best cat brush.

 Types of Cat Grooming Brushes